pagaredivyanka/weather-app-react/README.md

   - DateTime, Duration, and Interval types.
   - Immutable, chainable, unambiguous API.
   - Parsing and formatting for common and custom formats.
-  - Native time zone and Intl support (no locale or tz files).
+  - Native time zone and Intl support (no locale or TZ files).

 - Installation
   - npm i luxon